vexor/vx-promo/p/terms.md

 __Indemnification__

-You agree to defend, indemnify and hold harmless Vexor LLC and its licensee and licensors, and their employees, contractors, agents, officers and directors, from and against any and all claims, damages, obligations, losses, liabilities, costs or debt, and expenses (including but not limited to
+You agree to defend, indemnify and hold harmless Vexor.io LLC and its licensee and licensors, and their employees, contractors, agents, officers and directors, from and against any and all claims, damages, obligations, losses, liabilities, costs or debt, and expenses (including but not limited to